-In line with the regulations, you may decide the number of examinations you attempt each session and the order in which you decide to attempt each examination.
+In line with the regulations, you may decide the number of assessments you attempt each session and the order in which you decide to attempt each assessment.
 You do not have to be examined each session.

-You are strongly encouraged to sit examinations at the next available opportunity for each course.
+You are strongly encouraged to sit assessments at the next available opportunity for each course.